 \section{Abstract}

-Reasoning LLMs are trained to verbalize their reasoning process, yielding strong gains on complex tasks.
-This transparency also opens a promising direction: multiple reasoners can directly collaborate on each other's thinking within a shared trajectory, yielding better inference efficiency and exploration.
-A key prerequisite, however, is the ability to assess the usefulness and build on another model's partial thinking---we call this \textit{off-trajectory reasoning}.
-Our paper investigates a critical question: can standard \textit{solo-reasoning} training pipelines deliver desired \textit{off-trajectory} behaviors?
-We propose twin tests that capture the two extremes of the off-trajectory spectrum, namely \textbf{Recoverability}, which tests whether LLMs can backtrack from ``distractions'' induced by misleading reasoning traces, and \textbf{Guidability}, which tests their ability to build upon correct reasoning from stronger collaborators.
-Our study evaluates 15 open-weight LLMs (1.5B--32B) and reveals a counterintuitive finding---``stronger'' LLMs on benchmarks are often more fragile under distraction.
-Moreover, all models tested fail to effectively leverage guiding steps from collaborators on problems beyond their inherent capabilities with solve rates remaining under 9.2\%.
+Reasoning LLMs are trained to verbalize their thinking process, yielding strong gains on reasoning tasks.
+This transparency also opens a promising direction: multiple reasoners should directly collaborate on each other's thinking on a shared trajectory, yielding better inference efficiency and exploration.
+A key prerequisite, however, is their abilities to assess usefulness of and build on other models' partial thinking traces -- we call this \textit{off-trajectory reasoning}.
+Our paper investigates a critical question: can standard \textit{solo-reasoning} training pipelines yield desired \textit{off-trajectory} behaviors?
+To this end, we propose twin tests that capture the two extremes of the spectrum: \textbf{Recoverability}, which tests whether LLMs can backtrack from ``distractions'' induced by misleading reasoning traces, and \textbf{Guidability}, which tests their ability to build upon correct reasoning from stronger collaborators.
+Our study evaluates 15 open-weight LLMs (1.5B--32B) and reveals a counterintuitive finding -- ``stronger'' LLMs on benchmarks are often more fragile under distraction.
+Moreover, all models tested fail to effectively leverage guiding steps from collaborators on problems beyond their inherent capabilities, with solve rates remaining under 9.2\% for math.
 Finally, we conduct control studies to isolate the effects of three factors in post-training on these behaviors: the choice of distillation teacher, the use of RL, and data selection strategy.
-Our results provide actionable insights for training natively strong reasoning collaborators; e.g., we find that suboptimal recoverability behaviors of teacher models are transferred to distilled students even if the distillation trajectories are correct.
-Taken together, this work lays the groundwork for evaluating multi-model collaborations in shared reasoning trajectories and highlights the limitations of off-the-shelf reasoning LLMs.
+Our results provide actionable insights for training natively strong reasoning collaborators; e.g., we find that sub-optimal recoverability behaviors of teacher models are transferred to distilled students even if the distilled data trajectories are correct.
+Taken together, this work introduces the framework for evaluating multi-model collaborations under shared reasoning, while revealing limitations of off-the-shelf reasoning LLMs.